The Power of the Tongue

 And to control the thoughts, a person must first submit his heart to God (James 1:14).
 Jesus said, “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls” (Matthew 11:29).
 The “yoke” of Christ is the divine will which is summed in the law of God (Isaiah 42:21) and magnified in the Sermon on the Mount (Matthew 5).

-There is no need for the Christian to be discouraged by the unruly lips because by Christ’s life and His death, He has accomplished victory over every weakness.
+There is no need for the Christian to be discouraged by his unruly lips because by Christ’s life and His death, Jesus has accomplished victory over every weakness.
 “God with us” (Matthew 1:23) is the guarantee of victory over the tongue and all other weaknesses.
 “With man this is impossible, but with God all things are possible” (Matthew 19:26).

-Jesus’ life attests that it is possible for us to tame our lips.
+Jesus’ life attests that it is possible for the believer to tame his lips.
 Paul declared, “I can do all things through Christ which strengthens me” (Philippians 4:13).
-When the heavenly commands are truly followed, the Lord makes Himself responsible for our victory.
+When the heavenly commands are truly followed, the Lord makes Himself responsible for the believer’s victory.
 In Christ, there is grace for daily victory (1 John 5:4).
 The Lord promised that the believers can be “saved to the uttermost” (Hebrews 7:25), be “more than conquerors” (Romans 8:37), and “always triumph” (2 Corinthians 2:14).

 In His service,